Obama Says "You Are Right to Be Concerned", "Fear Is Powerful" In Advice Given During Speech To Democratic Party Faithful

 Former President Barack Obama stood amongst the lush gardens of two major party megadonors yesterday and told the Democratic Party faithful assembled there not to hinge their hopes on him or another charismatic savior, Politico reports.

-He began with an attempt to assuage the notion that their fears surrounding the Trump administration and the direction the country has been travelling in were unfounded.
+He began with an attempt to assuage the notion that their fears surrounding the Trump administration and the direction the country has been traveling in were unfounded.
 “You are right to be concerned,” Obama said early in his remarks.
 Before he was finished with that lead, however, he reinforced the notion that grassroots work was necessary to get the job done; hanging the hope of defeating the Republicans on a solitary figure just wouldn’t do.

 “Do not wait for the perfect message, don’t wait to feel a tingle in your spine because you’re expecting politicians to be so inspiring and poetic and moving that somehow, ‘OK, I’ll get off my couch after all and go spend the 15-20 minutes it takes for me to vote,'” Obama said to those present and the few media personalities given the go-ahead.
 “Because that’s part of what happened in the last election.
 I heard that too much.”